 There are many different types of lenses, but the two main ones are spherical and anamorphic.

-So what is a difference between these two?
+So what is the difference between these two?

 A spherical lens has been designed to evenly let light in from all angles onto the sensor, which creates a round image.